baseprime/rest-resource/README.md

-# Rest Resource - Simplify your REST API resources
+# REST Resource - Simplify your REST API resources
-Rest Resource is a simple library to help make your life simpler when calling REST API Endpoints.
+REST Resource is a simple library to help make your life simpler when calling REST API Endpoints.

-Rest Resource Takes RESTful Resource/Service URIs and simplifies them into a Class that can be called with simple methods.
+REST Resource Takes RESTful Resource/Service URIs and simplifies them into a Class that can be called with simple methods.

 ## What is a REST Resource?
 REST is acronym for REpresentational State Transfer.
 It is architectural style for distributed hypermedia systems and was first presented by Roy Fielding in 2000 in his famous [dissertation](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm).